 There are a variety of training methods you can use to better equip your employees, depending on the situation you want them to be able to handle.
 Situational awareness exercises, for example, will help increase their assessment and interpretation abilities so they can deal with risk more effectively.

-A corporate travel safety checklist helps your employee go through essential tips to ensure their safety before they leave for their business trip.
+A travel safety checklist helps your employee go through essential corporate travel safety tips to ensure their safety before they leave for their business trip.

 A few key points of the checklist are: